singaround/songbook/songs/molly-malone-happy-ending-molly-malone-happy-ending.md

 > ***Alive alive-o, alive alive-o***\
 > ***Crying cockles and mussels alive alive-o***

-A flower girl named Nancy
+🔷A flower girl named Nancy
 Soon caught Molly's fancy
 And she wooed her with whelks and with muscles so strong As they both wheeled their barrows through streets broad and narrow